ocramz/heidi/README.md

 This library aims to bridge the gap between Haskell's precise but inflexible type discipline and the dynamic world of dataframes.

+More specifically, `heidi` aims to make it easy to analyze collections of Haskell values; users `encode` their data (lists, maps and so on) into dataframes, and use functions provided by `heidi` for manipulation.

 If this sounds interesting, read on!